 It all started on July 1, 2002 in a shady hotel room with two people – myself and our CEO Robert Holler.
 Don’t worry; this is NOT going where you think it’s going!

 We were VersionOne.
 One of the first agile project management tools on the market… People thought we were insane!
 The world of software development was much different back then, and breaking into agile (much less the agile project management tools market) was exhausting.
 But we did it.
-This month as we celebrate our 10th anniversary, I want to talk about some of the ways we’ve “turned it up to 10” – not just VersionOne as an organization, but our product and the industry’s adoption of agile in general.
+This month as we celebrate our 10th anniversary, I want to talk about some of the ways we’ve “turned it up to 10” (to borrow an XP term)… Not just VersionOne as an organization, but our product and the industry’s adoption of agile in general.

 I’m still burning code at VersionOne today, and I can tell you that agile in 2012 is nothing like agile in ‘02.
 Three main differences stand out in my mind over the years.

 1. More XP centric.
 Okay, and some Scrum.
 The term “agile” didn’t really catch on until later when other engineering methods picked up speed.
 We still have a long way to go, but it’s cool how many different agile methodologies are being embraced in enterprise environments.
 Some are practicing pure agile, but also hybrid agile methodologies which we never imagined 10 years ago.